Waldorf Wet-on-Wet Watercolor Painting

 Paintbrushes can be rinsed clean in cold water.
 They will last longer if hung to dry, stored in a dry jar bristles up or laid flat.
 They should not be cleaned with detergent or hot water as this can cause loosening of the bristles.
 Do not leave them bristle side down in the jar as this will bend the bristles.

 Diluted paints can be stored in their mixing jars with the lids on.
-If stored in a cool place they will last until you use them up.
+If stored in a cool place, like the back of your refrigerator, they will last until you use them up.
 Concentrated pigment will settle on the bottom of the jar and can be mixed back in or used “straight” for areas where darker color is desired.

 As far as any trepidation you might be feeling about painting or any negative art experiences that might come up for you from your past, be kind to yourself and start anew, as if a child!